swarmee/projects/elasticsearch-V1.X-to-V6.X-upgrades/readme.md

 Option 1. would involve restoring a backup of the production V1.X cluster into a new V1.X cluster then running through the required upgrades and reindexes.
 This secondary cluster would need to have double the storage of the original cluster during the two reindexing processes.
 The biggest issue with this approach is that there is no easy way to pull across the records that are added or updated in the production cluster after the migration started but before the new cluster takes over the role of production.
 And seeing there are three reindexes as part of this process the amount of time between when the migration started and when it finished could be days.

 Option 2.
 Sounds much better as you only need to hold one version of the data in your V1.X production cluster and one version in your new V6.X cluster.
-And it provides an easy way to pull over any incremental changes to the V1.X cluster to the V6.X cluster after the initial migration - by running a subsequent reindex of all new things that have happended after the big migration (basically you can drive the reindex process based on a search on the V1.X cluster).
+And it provides an easy way to pull over any incremental changes to the V1.X cluster to the V6.X cluster after the initial migration - by running a subsequent reindex of all new things that have happened after the big migration (basically you can drive the reindex process based on a search on the V1.X cluster).

 However there is a little gotta, which is, the data you are streaming out of your V1.X cluster may not be compatible with elasticsearch 6.X.
 Basically there have been some breaking changes between V1.X and V6.X.
 These include;
 - Single mapping `_type` per index.
 Explained in detail [here](https://www.elastic.co/guide/en/elasticsearch/reference/master/removal-of-types.html).